OIPMA

 RESEARCHER

-Cristina is a consultant in climate change adaptation Communications at a leading international organization.
-In this role, she assesses the adaptation progress of UNFCCC Parties, contributes to event planning, and implements communication strategies.
-She has previously served as a Development Consultant at UNESCAP specializing in digital development in the most vulnerable countries to reduce inequalities and climate change preparedness.
-She holds a master’s degree in Disaster Risk Management and Climate Change Adaptation from Lund University.
+Cristina Bernal is a consultant specializing in climate change adaptation.
+She assesses the adaptation progress of UNFCCC Parties, contributes to event planning, and implements communication strategies.
+Previously, she served as a Development Consultant at UNESCAP, focusing on digital development in the most vulnerable countries to reduce inequalities and enhance climate change preparedness.
+Cristina holds a master’s degree in Disaster Risk Management and Climate Change Adaptation from Lund University.

 Noémie Guigue